Thinking of buying Caravan Solar Panels? You've probably got a ton of questions.

 How Much Should I Spend on Solar Panels?

 How much you will have to spend depends on your solar setup.
 If you require larger panels it will cost you more than smaller panels.
-It also depends on whether you purchase fixed panels (least expensive), portable panels or a solar blanket (most expensive).
+It also depends on whether you purchase fixed panels (least expensive), folding panels or a solar blanket (most expensive).

-Our advice is to ensure you purchase your panels from a reputable brand such as Enerdrive, Baintech or Goal Zero.
+Our advice is to ensure you purchase your panels from a reputable brand such as Enerdrive or Exotronic.
 These brands not only have high quality products, but they also have extensive warranties and after market support.

 Do I need a Solar Regulator?